Connecting to remote Windows servers#

 Please be sure to follow all instructions, in particular the ones about mapping network drives.

 You can connect to CCSS Cloud Computing via a web browser or via the a Remote Desktop (RDP) client.
 Note that for some strange reason, Windows users need to use a DIFFERENT RDP client than the one that comes with their system (and used for CCSS classic).
-See the instructions provided by CCSS and this link at Microsoft for the right client for your laptop’s OS.
+See the instructions provided by CCSS and these older instructions, as well as this link at Microsoft for the right client for your laptop’s OS.
 Web browser instructions are below, for convenience.

 Mapping Network Drives